 - Be cautious if buying from a private seller.
 If you found a promising deal posted by a private seller on somewhere like Craigslist, be sure to thoroughly research what you're about to go see before you get there.
 Ask the seller for the RV Vehicle Identification Number (VIN) to get started.
 When conducting your research, keep an eye on the history of the vehicle, and don't be afraid to ask the seller any questions you feel might be relevant to your buying decision.

 - Do your homework.
 If you're looking for a used RV, use the NADA guide to serve as a baseline when negotiating price.
 Here, you can search for an RV and get its average wholesale value.
 This information is valuable in more ways than one.
 When negotiating, bargain up from the wholesale price you see listed, and not down from the seller's asking price.
 Also, carefully inspect the condition of the vehicle before you start negotiating.
 (To elaborate on a previous point, make sure you get the RV VIN prior to starting this process.)
 Remember: Every RV's price is negotiable!

 - Don't let emotions get in the way.
 It's easy to get wrapped in the emotions of the deal-making process, but that still doesn't mean you're under any obligations at any point.
 Don't let your desire to get on the road take priority over taking a deal that you know isn't the right one for you.
 If you've done your homework, approached the situation with care and negotiated what you feel is a fair price, you've done your part.
 Remember: If you want to see what other dealerships are offering, it's never a bad idea to let them vie for your business.

 Questions?
+Call us at 1-800-233-2328.
 Our RV loan experts can guide you through getting your best deal at a competitive rate.
-Give us a call at 1-800-233-2328 to learn more.

 *Financing is subject to BECU membership, credit approval, and other underwriting criteria; not every applicant will qualify.